junobuild/docs/docs/miscellaneous/workarounds.md

 :::

-#### 3. Remove Unnecessary Controllers
+#### 3. Remove Unnecessary Access Keys

-The destination account — your friend or colleague, who is now the owner of the satellite — can then remove the access key(s) that should no longer be listed, specifically your own Developer ID and your Mission Control ID.
+The destination account — your friend or colleague, who is now the owner of the satellite — can then remove the access key(s) that should no longer be listed, specifically your own Developer ID and, if you got one, your Mission Control ID.

 #### 4. Confirm and Detach

 Wait for confirmation that the destination account has completed all the steps and successfully taken over the satellite.
-Once confirmed, you can remove the satellite from your console using the "Detach Satellite" option available in the satellite overview.
+Once confirmed, you can remove the satellite from your console using the "Detach Satellite" option available in the Satellite overview.

 ---